FAQ

 For the Board to have jurisdiction over you or your issue, you must be employed by a governmental entity such as the State of New Mexico, or a New Mexico county, municipality, school district or institute for higher education formed under the New Mexico Constitution.

-Are you a regular, non-probationary employee?
+Are you a regular, non-probationary public employee?

-You must also be a regular, non-probationary employee unless you are a regular employee of a public school.
+You must also be a regular, non-probationary public employee unless you are a regular employee of a public school.

-PEBA excludes managerial, supervisory and confidential employees from its protections, so such employees do not come within the Board’s jurisdiction.
+PEBA excludes managerial, supervisory and confidential public employees from its protections, so such employees do not come within the Board’s jurisdiction.

-However, “manager”, “supervisor” and “confidential employee” have very particular definitions under PEBA, so mere designation as such by the employer will not control.
+However, “manager”, “supervisor” and “confidential public employee” have very particular definitions under PEBA, so mere designation as such by the employer will not control.

 See NMSA 10-7E-4.
 See also Practice Manual and Keyword Digest.